mjrichards91/knowledge-base/Mobile/iOS/UnitTesting.md

 # Uncomment the next line to define a global platform for your project
 # platform :ios, ‘9.0’

-target ‘name-of-your-project’ do
+target ‘myProject’ do
   # Comment the next line if you’re not using Swift and don’t want to use dynamic frameworks
   use_frameworks!

- target ‘name-of-your-projects-tests-folder’ do
+ target ‘myProjectTests’ do
     inherit! :search_paths
     # Pods for testing
     pod ‘Quick’